bitmovin/licensing-demo/README.md

 The HTTP response of the 3rd party licensing server can have a "customData" field just as the HTTP call which is passed through to the player.

+### More information about the 3rd party licensing and the player configuration and API in general, can be found in our [online documentation](https://bitmovin.com/player-documentation/).